SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/01-Joins.md

 The **CROSS JOIN** produces a result set, which is the product of rows of two associated tables when no **WHERE** clause is used with a CROSS JOIN.

-- Produces a set of associated rows of two tables.
+- Produces a set of associated rows of two tables
-  - Multiplication of each row in the first table with each in second.
+  - Multiplication of each row in the first table with each in second
-  - The result is a **Cartesian** product when there's **no condition** in the **WHERE** clause.
+  - The result is a **Cartesian** product when there's **no condition** in the **WHERE** clause

 ```Java
 SELECT * FROM courses AS c